jobs-at/coding-exercise-frontend/README.md

 ## Exercise description

 At jobs.at we obviously have to deal a lot of with jobs, companies and people who are looking for a job.
+Thus, this coding challenge will also have to do with our main topic :)

 We want you to create a small web app where the user can find jobs he/she is interested in.
-Moreover, there should be the possibility to publish a new job and make it available to potential candidates.
+Moreover, there should be the possibility to publish a new job for an admin user and make it available to potential candidates.

-Consider to put about 2-4 hours of work into the exercise.
-It is not necessary to spend 5 or more hours to get some result.
+The next section outlines the specific task we want you to do.
 If you cannot complete all the tasks, don't mind to send us the results you have.
+We'll discuss the coding challenge at the second interview with you together.

 ## Tasks to be done

 1. The home page should initially show a list of all recent jobs (the ones which were published within last week).
-   The endpoint which gets the data and passes it to the page is already implemented.
-   (see `index` controller action in `JobController.php`).
    The `index.blade.php` is the home page which contains a dummy `JobList.vue` component as starting point for you.

    Following information should be displayed:
    * Title of the job.